 The threat actor’s motives may include but not limited to attempts to ruin reputation, create legal conundrums or cripple financial status.
-The attackers come in various shades or forms like Hacktivist, disgruntled former/current employees, cyber criminals etc. All of these factors result in a deepen cyber risk environment and therefore requires greater vigilance on the part of individuals to protect private information.
+The attackers come in various shades or forms like Hacktivist, disgruntled former/current employees, cyber criminals etc. All of these factors result in a deepening cyber risk environment and therefore requires greater vigilance on the part of individuals to protect private information.

 PERSONAL INFORMATION RELATED TO PERSONALLY IDENTIFIABLE INFORMATION